We foster excellence

 Dr. Shin is professor of management information systems at the Fowler College of Business.

 His research concerns cybersecurity and he works with the U.S. Navy.

 Summer Undergraduate Research Program

-SDSU funds undergraduates to work on research during the summer.
-Learn more about undergraduate research.
+SDSU funds around 60 undergraduates each year to work on research during the summer

 Maximizing Access to Research Careers